Beauty (Tepper novel): Themes

 Beauty presents a narrative in which the world is doomed and Beauty's goal is preserving the world for the future.
 Tepper uses the Sleeping Beauty framework to explore issues of sexuality and ecology for Beauty herself and the impact of those issues on a global scale.
 Her dystopian future shows a world with no quality of life; global biodiversity has been sacrificed to feed an overpopulated world.
 Magic and beauty are lost as time and technology progress.

 Robert Collins, writing in the Journal of the Fantastic in the Arts, characterizes the novel as ecofeminism, with Beauty as an icon of the green movement.
 Through the eyes of Beauty, the medieval past is positioned as a vision of natural beauty and contrasted to an "apocalyptic ugliness" of a world degraded and destroyed by "rampant humanity".
 Tepper's ecological theme is expressed through Beautys description of the conceptual "gobble-god":

 Tepper weaves multiple fairy tale narratives into the plot: Sleeping Beauty, Cinderella, Snow White, The Frog Prince and Tam Lin.
-Starting out as the heroine, Beauty transitions into the roles of fairy godmother and then to ancient grandmother, and recognizes the roles of her descendents as parts of fairy tales from her time in the future.
+Starting out as the heroine, Beauty transitions into the roles of fairy godmother and then to ancient grandmother, and recognizes the roles of her descendants as parts of fairy tales from her time in the future.
 The idealistic nature of fairy tales is contrasted with the realistic form of love that Beauty and Giles find in their old age.